How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • argumentation in the form of legislation;

-• claims are described - a list of property, shares, the amount of compensation;
+• the claims are described - a list of property, shares, amount of compensation;

 State duty

 The cost of the procedure is calculated based on the claims.
-That is, the value of the property and the amount of the recovery are taken.
+That is, the value of the property and the amount of recovery are taken.

 Judgment